jsiek/agda-stdlib-doc/Data/ListDoc.lagda.md

 _ = refl
 ```

-# Properties of the functions on lists
+# Properties of Functions on Lists

 ```
 variable